 How can we, as the family of God, be more of a family together—not just at Christmastime but throughout the year?

 Heavenly Father, thank you for making us members of your household, your family.
 Thank you for our brothers and sisters in Christ, for the privilege of sharing life with them.
 Help us, Lord, to live truly as your family, to open our lives, our homes, and our hearts to each other throughout the year.
+And if we can’t be physically together, help us to find other ways of giving your love away to those who need it.
 Amen.